 Flatten/smooth out the icing all the way to the dam and Repeat until you get to the height of the tier you want!!
 Then don’t forget to add wooden dowels or straws down each of the filled tiers (in a circle pattern) so it will the hold the tier above it and won’t weight it down, and sink into the tier underneath – you can skip the top tier;)

-I used this Heart Cookie Cutter (this one is a Wilton Cutter) and pressed it up against the ganache so it would make an indent.
+This Heart Cookie Cutter (this one is a Wilton Cutter) was perfect, so I pressed it up against the ganache so it would make an indent.

-Next I made the wavy line that went around the cake.
-I didn’t want to free hand this knowing I would get a little out of control if I did, so I taped a couple pages together and cut the line out there first.
+Next, I made the wavy line that went around the cake.
+I didn’t want to free hand this knowing it might get a little out of control if I did.
+So I taped a couple pages together and cut the line out there first.
 Then wrapped it around the 2 cake tiers and used my Sugar Shapers again to indent the line.

 …and I love it in this lighting!

 Yes those are all Baseball cake pops around the cake!!
 Remember all those scrapes of cake from cutting off the tops and bottom?
 They make for excellent cake pops!!
-Add all those scrapes to the food processor and add your favorite binder if need be (these doctored mixes are a little drier then just the regular box cake mix) so I added some of the leftover ganache and turn it on until it looks like dough!
+Add all those scrapes to the food processor and add your favorite binder if need be.
+These doctored mixes are a little more dense then just the regular box cake mix.
+So I added some of the leftover ganache and turn it on until it looks like dough!
 Then used the Easy Roller (Of Course!!) to roll a bunch of cake balls!
 21 at a time to be exact;)!

 Here is what they looked like after I dipped and decorated them to look like baseballs!
-Check out the Video on Facebook!
+Check out the quick decorating Video on Facebook!

-If you liked this post, share it & the Easy Rollers with your friends and family (…It is baking season!!), it is how we keep them coming
+If you liked this post, share it & the Easy Rollers with your friends and family! …It is baking season afterall!!
+It’s how we keep posts like this coming!